- Faculty List

 Introduction

-The Department offers Specialist, Major and Minor Programs in different branches of Geography, and contributes courses to various college, departmental and school programs including American Studies; Anthropology; Archaeology; Canadian Studies; Caribbean Studies; Critical Studies in Equity and Solidarity, Diaspora and Transnational Studies; East Asian Studies; Earth Sciences; Environmental Science and Environmental Studies; Indigenous Studies; Peace and Conflict Studies; Urban Studies; and Women and Gender Studies.
+The Department also contributes courses to a wide range of interdisciplinary programs, including American Studies; Anthropology; Archaeology; Canadian Studies; Caribbean Studies; Critical Studies in Equity and Solidarity; Diaspora and Transnational Studies; East Asian Studies; Earth Sciences; Environmental Science and Environmental Studies; Indigenous Studies; Peace and Conflict Studies; and Women and Gender Studies.

 Associate Chair, Undergraduate: